JPCMarques/JPCMarques_Old.github.io/_book-hunters/chapter-3.md

 Immediately, a small circular white platform rose from the floor, only a couple of centimeters wide, mirrored by another platform protruding from the ceiling.
 Both progressively grew until they were slightly wider than the average human.
 Light blue light came out from the one in the floor, meeting the upper one and creating a hollow pillar of light.
 A small gust of wind was sent out of it, expelling all matter from inside of it.

 The guardian placed Raynell inside the pillar.
 He floated until he was in the center of it.
 Upon reaching it, the top of the pillar opened, and several tubes of a plastic-like material and varying widths came down from the ceiling.
-One oxygen mask attached itself to Raynells face, several tubes with electrode-like ends convered most of his body, most of them placed on top of the full-body tattoo.
+One oxygen mask attached itself to Raynells face, several tubes with electrode-like ends covered most of his body, most of them placed on top of the full-body tattoo.
 One with a syringe end perfurated his right arm crook and began extracting some blood, which flowed to the ceiling through the tube.

 "Show me the diagnosis."